 BMW is expanding a recall of its most popular models to fix a growing air-bag problem that is hitting much of the auto industry recently.
 The German automaker says it will recall 1.6 million 3-Series cars from model years 2000 to 2006 across the world.

 BMW says it has no reports of problems in its vehicles, but they are instituting the recall as a precaution because other automaker using similar air-bag systems have reported problems.
 Air bag inflators made by Takata Corp can rupture and if that happens, the bags might not deploy properly, resulting in a more serious injury.
 BMW dealers will replace the air bag systems for free if your vehicle is on the recall list.

-If your car has been involved in a recall, Jason Stone and his team of Boston Personal Injury Lawyers strongly encourage everyone to read our previous blog post “What to do When Your Car is Recalled”.
+If your car has been involved in a recall, Jason Stone and his team of Massachusetts Personal Injury Lawyers strongly encourage everyone to read our previous blog post “What to do When Your Car is Recalled”.